Statue of Sam Houston (Ney)

-Sam Houston is a statue of Sam Houston by Elisabet Ney, originally modeled in 1892 and installed in 1905; it is part of the National Statuary Hall Collection in the United States Capitol in Washington, D.C., as one of the two statues from Texas.
-The other Texas statue, Stephen F. Austin, is also by Ney and was produced in parallel.
-Another carving of Sam Houston is displayed in the Texas State Capitol, where it was installed in 1903.
+Sam Houston is a statue of Sam Houston by Elisabet Ney, originally modeled in 1892.

+Two carvings exist: one installed in 1903 in the Texas State Capitol, and the other installed in 1905 as one of the two statues from Texas in the National Statuary Hall Collection in the United States Capitol in Washington, D.C.
+In each case it is accompanied by a second statue, Stephen F. Austin, also by Ney and produced in parallel.

 History

 In early 1892, the Texas government was preparing materials for a building at the World's Columbian Exposition to be held the following year in Chicago.
-Texas Governor Oran Milo Roberts recommended that the women's commission charged with fundraising for the exhibit speak with Elisabet Ney, a German–American sculptress residing in Austin, Texas.
+Texas Governor Oran Milo Roberts recommended that the women's commission charged with fundraising for the exhibit speak with Elisabet Ney, a German–American sculptor residing in Austin, Texas.
 After a meeting, Ney was invited to sculpt portrait statues of Sam Houston and Stephen F. Austin for the exhibit, though the commission had no funds to pay the artist for her work.
 Ney agreed and went to work first on the statue of Houston; by April 1892 she had completed a clay model of the piece and invited some of Houston's family and friends to preview it and assess the likeness.
 By the following July a plaster rendering of Houston had been finished, and the statue was publicly displayed in Ney's studio (now the Elisabet Ney Museum) prior to its transportation to Chicago for the Exposition.

 The statue of Austin was completed too late to be displayed in Chicago, but the Houston statue was well received, with the Exposition's Art Commission even offering the piece a space in the main fine arts building.
 After the conclusion of the Exposition, Ney and the women's commission intended to cut editions of the Houston and Austin statues in marble for permanent display in the Texas State Capitol, but it took years to secure the necessary funding.
 In 1901 the Texas Legislature appropriated the funds for the carving, and the two statues were unveiled in the Texas Capitol on January 19, 1903.
 An additional copy of each statue was cut for submission to the National Statuary Hall Collection and unveiled in the United States Capitol in 1905.